Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Memory formation: bifurcation mechanisms

-However, in NNs of a non-small size $N$, the number of control parameters $\omega_{ij}$ is \emph{much} larger than the number $N$ of state variables.
-For example, in the Hopfield NN (\ref{eqn:eq3.1}) with $\omega_{ij} \omega_{ji}$, $\omega_{ii} 0$ and $N 81$, the number $M$ of distinct weights calculated as $M \frac{N^2-N}{2}$ is $3240$, which is much more than $81$.
-In this situation, conventional methods of bifurcation analysis involving all significant parameters are not practical, since all weights are equally important and none are more significant than others.
+{\bf Technical challenge.} In NNs of a non-small size $N$, the number of control parameters $\omega_{ij}$ is \emph{much} larger than the number $N$ of state variables.
+For example, in the Hopfield NN (\ref{eqn:eq3.1}) with $\omega_{ij} \omega_{ji}$, $\omega_{ii} 0$ and $N 81$, the number $M$ of distinct weights calculated as $M \frac{N(N-1)}{2}$ is $3240$, which is much greater than $81$.
+For such a NN, it is not feasible to obtain a bifurcation diagram containing the bifurcation manifolds in the space of all weights.
+As an alternative, one might consider singling out a small number of weights and obtaining a bifurcation diagram in their space, while keeping all other weights fixed.
+However, if one wishes to understand bifurcations occurring in a learning NN, this is not particularly useful, since for the purpose of learning all weights are important and none are more significant than others.
+Thus, the number of control parameters in NNs represents a technical challenge for their bifurcation analysis.

+{\bf Conceptual challenge.} In addition, there is a conceptual challenge.
+Namely, formally, a learning NN (\ref{eqn:eq2.1})--(\ref{eqn:eq2.4}) is a non-autonomous DS with periodic perturbation $\mathbf{I}(t)$, whose state is $(x_1,\ldots,x_N,\omega_{11},\ldots,\omega_{NN})$ and which has \emph{fixed} parameters $A$, $B_{ij}$ and $g$.
+With fixed parameters, the DS has no bifurcations!

+However, in ML only $(x_1,\ldots,x_N)$ is regarded as the state of the NN, whereas $\omega_{ij}$ are regarded as parameters.
+With this, during learning \emph{all} parameters $\omega_{ij}$ change simultaneously.
+To detect a codimension-one bifurcation occurring in the course of learning, one needs a \emph{single} continuously changing bifurcation parameter unambiguously characterising the stage of learning, which has been missing from the available studies of learning NNs.
+This difficulty could explain the absence of conventional one-parameter bifurcation diagrams of learning NNs in the form of standard attractors (associated with memories) displayed as functions of the stage of learning.

+Another problem is that, in a learning NN, the parameters $\omega_{ij}$ change together with the state variables $x_i$, which prevents one from detecting and analysing the limit sets and their stability at fixed parameter values, as needed for standard bifurcation analysis.